GeoNode/documentation/usage/managing_layers/layer_info.rst

 Layer Information
 =================

 | In this section you will learn more about layers.
-In the :ref:`finding-layers` section we explain how to find layers, now we want to go more in depth showing you how to explore detailed information about that.
+In the :ref:`finding-data` section we explain how to find layers, now we want to go more in depth showing you how to explore detailed information about that.
 | From the layers list page, click on the layer you are interested in.
 The *Layer Page* will open.

 .. figure:: img/layer_info.png